basil08/basil08.github.io/content/post/to-be-or-not-to-be-understanding-hamlet.md

 3. > The devil hath power T' assume a pleasing shape...

-> Analytical and thoughtful.
-Judges a situation from every aspect.
-Cunning to setup experiments to test his postulates.
-Wants to ascertain the guilt of his uncle.
+> Hamlet is analytical and thoughtful.
+He judges a situation from every aspect.
+He is cunning enough to setup experiments to test his postulates and wants to ascertain the guilt of his uncle before seeking revenge.
+He is aware that the devil might assume a pleasing shape (for instance, the ghost of his father) and exploit his youthful passion to make him commit a sin and hence damn him.

 ## Act 3, Scene 1